itu-square/2023-foundations-of-probabilistic-programming/README.md

 Website of the PhD course on Foundations of Probabilistic Programming at IT University of Copenhagen, Spring 2023.

+The course is organized as a reading group.
+Each week we discuss different topics and chapters of the book Foundations of Probabilistic Programming by Gilles Barthe, Joost-Pieter Katoen and Alexandra Silva.
+[See schedule](#schedule).

 #### How to sign up in the course

 Send an email to [Mohsen Ghaffari](https://pure.itu.dk/da/persons/mohsen-ghaffari) including: your affiliation, PhD supervisor’s name, title of the PhD project, and a 100 word summary of the PhD project.
 Include your PhD supervisor (CC) in the email.